 6. Pray at a shrine

 The major shrines that attract the most visitors are Tokyo’s Meiji Jingu and Kyoto’s Fushimi Inari Shrine.
-But if you’re not a fan of crowds, then we recommend visiting local shrines outside the major cities, because those lines get seriously long with waiting times of several hours.
+However, if you’re not a fan of crowds, try visiting local shrines outside the major cities.
+The lines can get seriously long, and some people will wait for hours.

 7. Find your fortune